A scholarship to exceptional leaders in Milwaukee

 How to Apply for the Grace Scholars Program

-3. Submit a two-to-three page essay addressing the following questions:
+3. Submit a brief statement (approximately one page) addressing the following two questions:

 - How have you significantly influenced others, helped resolve disputes, contributed to group efforts or in some other way demonstrated that you are a leader?
 Give specific examples of your leadership experience.